Praneetha2114/Cybersecurity-Audit-Automation-Tool/README.md

 Cybersecurity Audit Automation Tool

-A Python-based tool that helps automate cybersecurity audit processes by generating audit checklists, tracking control compliance, and visualizing results through an interactive dashboard.
+A Python-based project that automates parts of the cybersecurity audit process by generating audit checklists, calculating compliance scores, and visualizing results through an interactive dashboard.

-The project demonstrates how security audits can be automated using Python, Excel, and data visualization.
+This project demonstrates how security audits can be automated using Python, Excel, and data visualization.

-Project Features
+Features
 Control Library

-Centralized list of cybersecurity controls stored in questions.xlsx.
+Audit controls are stored in questions.xlsx and mapped to security frameworks.

-Each control includes:
+Each control contains:

 Domain

-Control Question
+Question

-Security Framework
+Framework

 Control ID